nhnt11/WEE-Shield-Study-Template/README.md

 ## Building
 `$npm run build`

+## Basic use
+- Just look at Experiment.jsm.
+You might not need to mess with anything else. :)
+- If you are confused by the scoping mechanisms and Globals.jsm, read on.

 ## Under the hood
 - This template implements a WebExtension Experiment API called `firefoxhooks`, accessible via `browser.firefoxhooks`.
 - The API provides a simple event listener mechanism that allows passing objects from the privileged context to the extension context.
 See `gEventListener` in `background.js`.